yuliadm/q-scribe/README.md

 - `temperature=0.0` (more deterministic output)
 - `num_beams` (beam search: higher often improves quality, but slows down).

+The text is cleaned, appended, and finally joined into one transcript.

 ## Running the app locally